 “Never underestimate the power of a job.
 There are many opportunities I could have turned down because I wasn’t going to get paid or I was tired, but I have met many amazing people at said jobs that have led me to other amazing opportunities.
 And remember—it’s the worst gigs that make the best stories!”

-SJ Froom, international makeup artist for BareMinerals, has been in the game for over 20 years.
+SJ Froom, an international makeup artist for BareMinerals, has been in the game for over 20 years.
 Here’s her guide to making it to the top… “Do an accredited course.
 I recommend David Horne’s courses at House of Glam Dolls.
 Start testing as this is where you work with other creatives and start building your book.
 It’s an opportunity to meet other artists, photographers and stylists.

 “Set up a website to display your work—this will help in organic opportunities coming through via social media.
 Social media really is key, so be present and active.
 Contact all of the agents and ask if you can assist for free to build up your portfolio.
 Network at every shoot or creative event.
 You never know who you’ll meet.